hbctraining/Intro-to-ChIPseq-flipped/lessons/06_peak_calling_macs.md

 $ ls -lh
 ```

-There should be 6 files output to the results directory for each sample (2 replicates), so a total of 12 files:
+There should be 4 files output to the results directory for each sample (2 replicates), so a total of 8 files:

 * `_peaks.narrowPeak`: BED6+4 format file which contains the peak locations together with peak summit, pvalue and qvalue
 * `_peaks.xls`: a tabular file which contains information about called peaks.
 Additional information includes pileup and fold enrichment (the ratio between the ChIP-seq tag count and λlocal)
 * `_summits.bed`: The location in the peak with the highest fragment pileup.
 These are the predicted precise binding location and recommended to use for motif finding.
 * `_model.R`: an R script which you can use to produce a PDF image about the model based on your data and cross-correlation plot
-* `_control_lambda.bdg`: bedGraph format for input sample
-* `_treat_pileup.bdg`: bedGraph format for treatment sample

 Let's first obtain a summary of how many peaks were called in each sample.
 We can do this by counting the lines in the `.narrowPeak` files: